-- 1. I reside at 2071 Poplar St. in Halifax, Nova Scotia, Canada - I am currently employed as a Chief Geologist with Mercator Geological Services Limited, 65 Queen St., Dartmouth, Nova Scotia, Canada B2Y 1G4 - 3.
+- 1. I reside at 2071 Poplar St. in Halifax, Nova Scotia, Canada - 2.
+I am currently employed as a Chief Geologist with Mercator Geological Services Limited, 65 Queen St., Dartmouth, Nova Scotia, Canada B2Y 1G4 - 3.
 I received a Master of Science Degree (Geology) from Dalhousie University in 1984 and a Bachelor of Science Degree (Honours, Geology) in 1980 from Mount Allison University. - 4.
 I am a registered member in good standing of the Association of Professional Geoscientists of Nova Scotia (Registration Number 064), Newfoundland and Labrador Professional Engineers and Geoscientists (Member Number 05058) and Association of Professional Engineers and Geoscientists of New Brunswick, (Registration Number L4333). - 5.
 I have worked as a geologist in Canada and internationally since graduation. - 6.
-I have read the definition of "Qualified Person" set out in National Instrument 43-101 ("NI 43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "Qualified Person" for the purposes of NI 43-101. - I am one of the Qualified Person responsible for preparation of the Technical Report titled "NI 43-101 TECHNICAL REPORT AND MINERAL RESOURCE ESTIMATE ON THE CAPE SPENCER GOLD DEPOSIT, SAINT JOHN COUNTY, NEW BRUNSWICK, CANADA, Effective Date: January 23, 2019" and dated November 14, 2019.

-I am responsible for Technical Report Items (Sections) 3 - 11, 13, 15-24 and parts of 1, 25 and 26; I have reviewed all Items of the Technical Report
+I have read the definition of "Qualified Person" set out in National Instrument 43-101 ("NI 43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "Qualified Person" for the purposes of NI 43-101. - 7.
+I am one of the Qualified Person responsible for preparation of the Technical Report titled "NI 43-101 TECHNICAL REPORT AND MINERAL RESOURCE ESTIMATE ON THE CAPE SPENCER GOLD DEPOSIT, SAINT JOHN COUNTY, NEW BRUNSWICK, CANADA, Effective Date: January 23, 2019" and having an Amended Report Date of April 29th, 2022. - I am responsible for Technical Report Items (Sections) 2 to 13, 15 to 24, 1.1 to 1.8, and 1.10; I have reviewed all Items of the Technical Report - 8.
+My relevant experience with respect to this project includes extensive professional experience since graduation with respect to geology, mineral deposits, mineral resource estimation and deposit modelling to NI 43-101 standards, and mineral exploration activities in Canada and internationally. - 9.
+My past involvement with the property is as co-author of the Technical Report titled "NI 43-101 TECHNICAL REPORT AND MINERAL RESOURCE ESTIMATE ON THE CAPE SPENCER GOLD

-- 8. My relevant experience with respect to this project includes extensive professional experience with respect to geology, mineral deposits and exploration activities in the Atlantic provinces and elsewhere. - My past involvement with the property is as co-author of the Technical Report titled "NI 43-101 TECHNICAL REPORT AND MINERAL RESOURCE ESTIMATE ON THE CAPE SPENCER GOLD DEPOSIT, SAINT JOHN COUNTY, NEW BRUNSWICK, CANADA, Effective Date: January 23, 2019" and dated March 15th, 2019.
+DEPOSIT, SAINT JOHN COUNTY, NEW BRUNSWICK, CANADA, Effective Date: January 23, 2019" and dated March 15th, 2019.

-- 10. I have visited the Cape Spencer exploration property in the past, at which time I reviewed outcrops, drill core and bedrock excavation exposures.
-I did not visit the property in support of the current Technical Report. - 11.
-I am independent of Anaconda Mining Inc., ExploreCo, and Magna Terra Mineral Corp., applying all of the tests in section 1.5 of National Instrument 43-101 and National Instrument 43-101 Companion Policy Section 5.3. - 12.
+- I last visited the Cape Spencer Property on April 5th and 6th of 2022 to carry out the site visit described in this Technical Report.
+I was accompanied at that time by Mr. Luke Marshall, P. Geo., and Mr. Tyler Henderson of Anaconda Mining Inc. I reviewed outcrops, drill core and bedrock excavation exposures at the time and collected drill core check samples. - 11.
+I am independent of Anaconda Mining Inc., 2647102 Ontario Inc., and Magna Terra Mineral Corp., applying all of the tests in section 1.5 of National Instrument 43-101 and National Instrument 43-101 Companion Policy Section 5.3. - 12.
 I have read National Instrument 43-101, Form 43-101F1 and the Companion Policy and believe that this Technical Report has been prepared in compliance with that Instrument and Form. - 13.
 As of the date of this certificate, to the best of my knowledge, information and belief, this Technical Report contains all scientific and technical information that is required to be disclosed to make this report not misleading.